john-science/john-science.github.io/_posts/2016-05-19-river-songs-timeline.md

 159b | 4 | [Forest of the Dead](http://tardis.wikia.com/wiki/Forest_of_the_Dead)
 238 | 7 | [The Name of the Doctor](http://tardis.wikia.com/wiki/The_Name_of_the_Doctor_%28TV_story%29)

-Beware: the first three episodes have River Song at multiple points in her timeline.
-So it doesn't *feel* like you are following her timeline, exaclty.
-But after those those, it becomes much more linear.

 ### Huge Story Arc

 The River Song story arc is pretty big: